| Learn to

-In English, nouns can be described, modified or pointed out by Adjectives, Participles, Articles and Prepositional Phrases.
+In English, nouns can be described, modified or pointed out by Adjectives, Participles, Articles, Possessive Pronouns and Prepositional Phrases.
 These descriptive words can tell us which noun we are referring to, how large or small it is, what type it is, what color it is, how many of them there are and many other qualities.

-Adjectives come before the noun they describe or modify, but between the article and the noun.
-Examples: large feet, six copies, soft voice, the black Volvo, an awful odor.
+Adjectives come before the noun they describe or modify, but between the article and the noun, like this: large feet, six copies, soft voice, the black Volvo, an awful odor.
+Other examples: blue, large, tiny, shy, four, this, that.

 Participles are verb forms that can be used as adjectives.
 They usually come before the noun they modify, but some variation is allowed.
-Examples: the floating leaves, a baked ham, the broken record.
+Examples: the floating leaves, a baked ham, the broken record, grinning, despised, torn.

 Prepositional Phrases which modify nouns usually come after the nouns.
-Examples: the man in the leather jacket, a cat with two heads, the author of the book.
+Examples: the man in the leather jacket, a cat with two heads, the author of the book, the clerk in the office, the president of the company.

 Articles come before the nouns they point out.
 Examples: a building, the door, an apple